rachelrf/client-recon/IonicGuide.md

 ## ANOTHER WAY TO VIEW AN IONIC APP
 Go to Plaforms -> iOS -> then <whateverYourAppIsCalled.xcodeproj>
 This will open up xCode.
 Look it the top left corner, there will be a Bulldozer button.
-Which will allow you to select which
+Which will allow you to select the screen size of your choosing.

-Command that registers your app with the ionic platform ionic io init
-It gives you and app ID and api key.
+Command that registers your app with the ionic platform ionic io init - It gives you and app ID and api key.
 This can be found at .io.config.json file.
 You can also find your app id in the ionic.project file.

 <ion-pane> is the canvass